Pub-Hub/401-Project/README.md

             "address": "140 4th Avenue North #130, Seattle",
             "__v": 0
         }
-#### GET /stops/votes/<stop-id>
+#### GET /stops/votes/\<stop-id>
 Returns the total number of votes for a single stop as a string.

 Example return:

         "Total votes: 5"
-#### DELETE /stops/<stop-id>
+#### DELETE /stops/\<stop-id>
 Deletes a single stop from the database and removes the stop from the parent crawl.

 No return value.

 ## Architecture
-This application was deployed with the following technologies.
+This application was deployed with the following technologies:

-Node.js, npm, body-parser, dotenv, express, faker, mongoose, winston, babel, superagent, http-errors, jest, eslint, JavaScript.
+Node.js, JavaScript body-parser, dotenv, express, faker, mongoose, winston, babel, superagent, http-errors, jest, eslint, GraphHopper, Twilio.

 ## Testing
 Testing is run through jest.
 To test, run